gvolpe/gvolpe.github.io/_posts/2025-05-11-unison-forex.md

 ![tests-fail](../../images/unison/tests-fail.png)

 Have a look at the other available tests and let me know if we can do better!
-One thing I miss compared to the usual Git repo approach, is having a CI/CD job running regression and smoke tests.

 ## Final thoughts